 White light entering a prism is bent, or refracted, and the light separates into its constituent wavelengths.

-Each wavelength of light has a different colour and bends (refracts) at a different angle.
+Each wavelength of light has a different colour and bends (refracts) at a different angle - because the index of refraction is a linear function of the wavelength.